crux-lab/sectioned-recycler-view/README.md

 # Sectioned RecyclerView with pinnable (floating/sticky) headers
 This library allows you to divide items in your RecyclerView into groups called sections.
 Each section is represented by an adapter and can have a header.
-SectionAdapter is similar to Android’s [RecyclerView.Adapter](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.Adapter.html), which creates and binds ViewHolders.
+SectionAdapter is similar to Androidâ€™s [RecyclerView.Adapter](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.Adapter.html), which creates and binds ViewHolders.
 The header can be pinned, which means, that it will be displayed at the top of the RecyclerView above the corresponding section items.
 Pinned headers change automatically while scrolling or after dataset changes.
 You can also customize item swiping behavior for each section individually.
 ## Demo
 ![](https://thumbs.gfycat.com/FewDependableBassethound-size_restricted.gif)

-You can find demo project code [here](https://bitbucket.org/coderivium/sectioned-recycler-view/src/538ed8d6000e1d930c023482d140d08d005c51b5/app/src/main/java/com/cruxlab/sectionedrecyclerview/demo/?at=master).
+You can find demo project code [here](https://github.com/crux-lab/sectioned-recycler-view/tree/master/app/src/main/java/com/cruxlab/sectionedrecyclerview/demo).
 ## Advantages
 * **Simplicilty.** Classes provided by this library are similar to Android ones.
 * **Flexibility.** Your RecyclerView stays compatible with almost any external third-party library or API.